 The allegations in Paragraph 18 contain legal conclusions or 7 Answer: argument, to which no response is required.
 The APA is a document that speaks 8 9 for itself, and Plaintiffs deny any allegations that are inconsistent with the APA.
 Plaintiffs admit that SGM wired a \$30,000,000 deposit.
-To the extent a further 10 response is deemed required, Plaintiffs deny any remaining allegations in this paragraph.
+The payment was made 10 by Kali Chaudhuri.
+To the extent a further response is deemed required, Plaintiffs deny any remaining allegations in this paragraph.
 12

-I. THE APA'S KEY PROVISIONS.
+THE APA'S KEY PROVISIONS.
+I.